Hosea Hudson: Activities with the Communist Party

 One Tuesday morning, the personnel manager pulled Hudson aside and told him he had to leave his company house.
 Hudson moved out the following Saturday.
 The Monday after, the assistant superintendent informed Hudson that he was fired, seemingly because of his Party work (the assistant superintendent asked Hudson about "what [he's] in" before firing him).
 A few days later, someone told Hudson to reach out to a Party organizer from New York.
 With that organizer's help, Hudson, his unit, and the five other unit leaders distributed leaflets that exposed the names and personal/professional information of the six Stockham stool pigeons all around town.

 Many months later, while working a Welfare job, Hudson and his friend Bedell, who was also on Welfare, encouraged Hudson to get the Party unit back together.
 (After Hudson was fired, "the rest of [the] Party unit got scared and quit.")
 When they successfully got the unit back together, the group "began to read again and understand more about the Party and the history of the working class."

-Years later in Birmingham, during November of 1933, Hudson and other Party members organized a meeting to work towards Union rights for Black industrial workers.
+Years later in Birmingham, during November 1933, Hudson and other Party members organized a meeting to work towards Union rights for Black industrial workers.
 At the meeting, when only nine organizers were present, police arrested eight of them.
 The city kept Hudson and another organizer in jail from Sunday night to Tuesday: the day of their trial.
 The judge charged them with holding a Party "meeting to overthrow the government."
 Hudson pleaded not guilty.
 The two organizers were then placed back in a cell and then sent home the following afternoon.